|These "study sites" (a

 NOTE: There are still

-glitches, because of the quirks of the various
+some display glitches, because of the quirks of the

-system.
-And of course there will be some typos.
-Please
+transliteration system.
+And of course there will be

-you can't read some word in Urdu script or Devanagari,
+some word in Urdu script or Devanagari, check it in

-and you're using Internet Explorer, try using Firefox
+you're using Internet Explorer, try using Firefox or

 *Selections from Sauda*: masnavis, qasidahs, etc. by Mirza Muhammad Rafi' Sauda (1706?-1781), chosen, translated, and annotated by Major Henry Court (1825) and FWP; difficult early Urdu.